mkArtak/ValidationUtilities/README.md

-# Validation Utilities
-A set of useful utilitiy libraries, aimed to help with argument validation.
+# Validation Utilities is a set of useful utilitiy APIs, aimed to help with argument validation.
 Imagine the below simple example:

 ```